SSPENELOPE/react-weatherapp/README.md

 * Added a checkmark animation and removed to the alert after clicking the favorite star.

 * Added the means to edit and delete individualy saved cities

+* Updated the check against the cookies to show the city is favorited regardless of the casing used
 ### 3/29/23 :
 * Added a if statement to the use effect on the currentweather page, this should fix the issue where the entirety of the page was not working when it could not find the users data.